beaverrio/articles/eBPF 101/Print_Basic_Socket_Details.md

 ...
 ```

-Here we load the packets protocol into the `proto`, and check if it's an Internet Protocol packet.
+Here we load the packet's layer 3 protocol into the `proto` variable, and check if it's an Internet Protocol packet.

 #### Checking the packets Header size